section-engineering-education/engineering-education/articles/capsule-networks-an enhancement-to-convolution-neural-networks/index.md

 1. Capsule networks (CapsNet) work by adding structures (capsules) to a Convolutional Neural Network (CNN).

 2. The Routing-By-Agreement algorithm replaces max-pooling, which performs routing by pooling.
-It is more effective than the conventional form that is implemented by max-pooling.
+It is more effective than the conventional form that is implemented by the pooling operation.
 It is also great for segmenting digits that highly overlap.

 3. CapsNet preserves detailed information about the object's location and its pose (position, size, orientation) throughout the network.
-This process is known as Equivariance.
+This process is known as equivariance.

 4. The scalar-output feature detectors of a CNN are replaced with vector-output capsules.
 It solves the orientation problem in CNNs as when the orientation of the image is changed, the vector's direction will also move following that position.